The 5×5 workout program was popularised by the Austrian-American bodybuilding legend Arnold Schwarzenegger.

 Barbell Rows (5 reps x 5 sets @ 65% 1RM)

-Alternatively, if you prefer to train using an upper/lower body split, try this 5×5 workout program instead:
+If you prefer to train using an upper/lower body split, try the following 12-week 5×5 workout program:

 Day 1: